 I’m a huge fan of doing a Yin Yoga once a week to get deep into the fascia and help my muscles recover better.
 On the other days I do these three stretches to improve my mobility and feel better.

-Here are 3 stretches to help your body feel better after a strenuous hike:
+Here are 3 stretches to help your body feel better after a strenuous hike.
+You might want to also check out our Best Yoga Poses For Hikers blog.

 1. Chest Opener